chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 v3 <- c(1,1,0)
 ```

 Step 1.
-Take the first vector and turn it into a unit vector.
+Take the first vector and turn it into a unit vector.d

 ``` r
 y1 <- v1